ellis882/charlies-restaurant-msp-4/README.md

 ![Charlie's Grillhouse]()

 Charlie’s Grillhouse is an imagined restaurant in New York.
 The restaurant website is built for portfolio project 4 for Code Institute.
 The assignment is to build a full stack website using HTML, CSS, JAVASCRIPT, PYTHON and DJANGO with relational database MySQL or Postgres.
-Some features to include are; a date/time based bookingsystem and avoid double bookings.
+Some features to include are; a date/time based bookingsystem and avoiding double bookings.
 A multiple table occupancies and an option for cacellation.

 You can visit the deployed website [here]().